By Mayo Clinic Staff

 Night sweats are repeated episodes of extreme perspiration that may soak your nightclothes or bedding and are related to an underlying medical condition or illness.

-Night sweats are episodes of nighttime sweating that soak your nightclothes or bedding and are related to some underlying cause.
-You may occasionally awaken after perspiring excessively, particularly if you are sleeping under too many blankets or if your bedroom is too warm.
-These episodes are usually not labeled as night sweats and, although uncomfortable, typically aren't a sign of a medical problem.
+You may occasionally awaken after having perspired excessively, particularly if you are sleeping under too many blankets or if your bedroom is too warm.
+Although uncomfortable, these episodes are usually not labeled as night sweats and typically aren't a sign of a medical problem.

 Schedule a doctor's visit if night sweats:

 - Interrupt your sleep

 - Are accompanied by a fever, weight loss, localized pain, cough, diarrhea, or other symptoms of concern.

 - Come on after your menopause symptoms have been absent for months to years.

 - Smetana GW.
 Approach to the patient with night sweats. http://www.uptodate.com/home.
 Accessed Oct.
 29, 2016.